jan-pfr/sem-group8/Use-Cases/Use-Case-1.md

 ### Trigger

-A request for a population information is sent to User.
+A request for the population information is sent to User.

 ## MAIN SUCCESS SCENARIO